 Aluminium Exhaust Heatshield

-The original part was made from steel.
-I have a rusty on that doesn't fit the R4 installation.
-I could have welded some new brackets onto the original parts, but decided it would be cooler in shiny aluminum.
+The original part was made from steel and it doesn't fit my car at all..
+I could have welded some new brackets onto the original parts, but having just picked up a mighty AC TIG welder I decided it would be cooler in shiny aluminum.

 Everything I make starts out like this.
 It's a cardboard mockup based on the Gordini heatshield but modified to suit the R4.